adrianmoo2/College-Schoolwork/README.md

 like schematic design, layout design, Design Rule Check (DRC) / Verification (LVS), parasitic extraction using HSPICE, and RTL Synthesis Design.
 Target designs included an inverter, 1 bit and 4 bit full adders, a ring oscillator, and Euclid's Algorithm for GCD.

+CS161L: Laboratory in Design and Architecture of Computer Systems.
+Topics covered included the design and simulation of a complete computer system using hardware description language and simulator, instruction set architecture design; assemblers; datapath and control unit design; arithmetic and logic unit; memory and input/output (I/O) systems; and integration of all parts into a working computer system.
+Target designs included Fixed / IEEE754 Floating Point manipulation, Single Cycle MIPS Datapath, Pipelined MIPS Datapath, and CAM cells.
+I used the Xilinx ISE, and coded in C